|Luxury Rating:||3.8 / 5|

 |Qantas Frequent Flyer||1:1|

 As you see, transferring points for travel is a great way to retain or grow your point value on your rewards.
 However, you’ll want to be aware of the point valuation of the partner you’re looking to transfer your Amex points with to ensure you’re getting an equal or higher rewards value than you would with the other redemption options.
-For example, transferring Amex points to partners like Hilton and Marriot increase the number of points you’ll have, but the cent value of those points remains – for the most part – consistent.
-Make sure to check the cent valuation of the travel partner’s points before transferring so you aren’t surprised.
+For example, transferring Amex points to partners like Hilton and Marriott increases the number of points you’ll have, but the value of those points is lower than the 1-cent-per-point in value you can get on redemption options like select gift cards or airfare booked through amextravel.com.

-In short, what makes Amex points so appealing is their versatility.
 From transferring points to airline and hotel partners to redeeming for purchases online, you get a ton of flexibility in how you can use your points.
-Your points also don’t expire, and there is no limit to how much you can earn.
+Your points also don’t expire as long as you hold a Membership Rewards points-earning card, and there is no limit to how much you can earn.

 However, it’s important to understand how much value you are getting for your points in each situation because some redemptions are much more valuable than others.
 Looking a little more closely at redemption options, it’s clear that some are better than others:

 |Redemption option||Point value (cents)|

 |Charity donation||1 (up to 500,000 points, 0.5 cent thereafter)|